GlennSandoval/glennsandoval.github.io/about.md

 permalink: /about/
 ---

-I feel the best way to describe who I am is to show you.
+I feel the best way to describe who I am is to show you something about myself.

 Books I have read:
 [Goodreads](https://www.goodreads.com/review/list/57580121?shelf=read){:target="_blank"}